jasonaaronwilson/blog/README.md

 -----

-Copyright © 2024 Jason A. Wilson, all rights reserved.
+Copyright © 2024 Jason A. Wilson.
+All Rights Reserved.